jbatbayar/recipe_ratings_project/README.md

 - **Test statistic:** Difference in group means (mean of ratings of recipes with calories more than average - mean of ratings of recipes with calories less than average)
 - **Significance level:** 0.01

 Using the `'more_than_mean'` column from the Bivariate analysis and `'rating'` from our dataset, I computed the difference in mean ratings 1000 times.
 The observed statistic, mean rating of recipes with calories higher than average - mean rating of recipes with calories higher than average, was -0.019303469126112027.

+<iframe
+  src="assets/hypo.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 As a result, I had a p-value of **1.0**.
 This was much higher than my significance level 0.01, so I **failed to reject** my null hypothesis.
+I don't have sufficient evidence to conclude that users are favorable towards recipes with lower calories compared to recipes with higher calories.

 ---